jonbcooper/remarkable_tweaks/README.md

 **Saving to pdf**

-It turns out that this problem was due to two files that were missing in my installation.
-When a document is made into html, you can edit the file and see that it has inserted links to several files including:
+It looked like this problem was due to two files that were missing in my installation.
+When Remarkable saves a document as html, you can edit the file and see that it has inserted links to several files including:

 ***